-Those instructors who do no share LDC's 'quality, customer first' ethos are eventually found out and encouraged to leave the franchise network to join the mass ranks of independent instructors where they can do as they please.
-Sadly we have found the number of instructors who are willing to put the customer first, take pride in the quality of service they provide and continually strive to be the best they can be are few and far between.
+Those instructors who do no share LDC's 'quality, customer first' ethos are eventually found out and encouraged to leave the franchise network to join the mass ranks of one-man bands operating on their own, doing as they please, selling never ending lessons.
+Sadly we have found the number of instructors who are willing to put the customer first, take pride in the quality of service they provide and continually strive to be the best they can be are sadly few and far between.
 Which is why despite successfully training thousands of people to become driving instructors over the last 30 years we only operate a few hundred at anyone time.

 LDC has carefully grown its business over the past 30 years, making sure it can properly support the franchisees it has before adding any more and not being frightened to let go of those instructors who do not want to operate to these high standards, who just want an easy life, serving their own needs rather than those of their customers.
 The end result of doing this is a network of quality franchised driving schools each owned by a professional driving instructor dedicated to providing excellence of service.
 Our goal has never been to be the largest driving school network or indeed the most profitable but rather the best with a genuinely friendly family feel to it.